-Identity theft can be a nightmare at any age, but it can be even more devastating for young people who discover their good name and credit history were destroyed while they were still children.
+Identity theft can be a jolt at any age, but it can be even more devastating for young people who discover their good name and credit history were destroyed while they were still children.

-Because children have a clean slate of credit, they are ideal targets and their SSN can be like a golden key for an identity thief wanting to open new accounts and rack up debt — and doing this using an unsuspecting child who may not even learn he is a victim until years later when he uses his stolen SSN to apply for his first credit card or rent an apartment for the first time.
+A child’s Social Security number can be used by an identity thief to open new accounts and rack up debt.
+The unsuspecting child who may not learn he is a victim until years later when he uses his stolen Social Security number to apply for a first credit card or rent an apartment for the first time.

-If you're asked to provide your child's Social Security number, ask why it's needed and what policies are in place to ensure that it is protected.
+If you're asked to provide your child's Social Security number, ask why it's needed and what policies are in place to ensure that it’s protected.
 If you notice any red flags, such as an unorganized office desk or files being stored where anyone can access them, ask where your forms will be kept and who will be authorized to review them.
 You can also inquire about how sensitive documents are discarded when they're no longer needed.

-- Be selective about other personal information as well.
+2. Be selective about other personal information

-If your child's personal information, such as birthdate, home address and medical information, is requested, don't be afraid to write down on the forms, "information to come later," if you're uncomfortable sharing it.
+If your child's personal information, such as birthdate, home address, and medical information, is requested, don't be afraid to write down on the forms, "information to come later," if you're uncomfortable sharing it.
 Then, you can follow up with a school administrator to find out why this information is needed.

 More schools are going paperless and are enlisting the help of an online parent portal to provide student information and remain up to date on school policies, schedules, events and even coursework and grades.
 When accessing your children's online school resources, be sure your own computer is secure and that fraudsters won't have access to this information.
 If you're accessing the portal on a public computer or on someone else's computer, also be sure to always log out once you're finished.